 Outdoor warning sirens and NOAA Weather Radio alerts will be activated across Iowa, giving communities a chance to practice sheltering procedures.

-Sioux County Emergency Management Coordinator Ryan De Kruyf says the drill is an important opportunity to test plans.
+Sioux County Emergency Management Coordinator Ryan De Kruyf says the week serves as an important reminder.

 Siren Testing Begins in April